Tornado

 of a building.

-If you live in a mobile home, choose a safe place in a nearby sturdy
+- If you live in a mobile home, choose a safe

 winds.

-Discuss how you would be warned of an approaching tornado.
-Different
+- Discuss how you would be warned of an

 communities have different ways of providing warnings.
 Many communities